 Yarn-Wrapped Easter Egg Diorama

-Speaking of the Easter Bunny, this particular cottontail seems to enjoy hiding inside Easter eggs rather than hiding them in the garden.
-Crafted by our very own Brand Ambassador, Jennifer Perkins, this adorable diorama features a baby blue pom-pom bunny snuggled happily inside a large, yarn-covered paper mache egg.
-Find out how to make this pastel-hued ornament by reading Jennifer’s step-by-step guide.
+Speaking of the Easter Bunny, this particular cottontail enjoys nestling inside Easter eggs over hiding some in the garden.
+This adorable diorama was created by Jennifer Perkins.
+It features a baby blue pom-pom bunny inside a large, yarn-covered paper mache egg.
+Find out how to make this pastel-hued ornament to hang on your Easter Egg tree in her step-by-step guide.

 Washi tape is a favorite among crafters because it’s readily available, simple to use, and comes in many cute patterns and colors.
 Chelsea Foy of Lovely Indeed made these stylish Easter eggs by cutting washi tape in different shapes and applying the pieces to hard-boiled eggs.
-Make sure the eggs are dry and at room temperature so the tape adheres securely.
-You can view more photos by visiting this blog page.
+Make sure the eggs are dry and at room temperature so the tape adheres.

-Your family and friends will laugh their heads off once they see these totally unique Easter eggs.
-Victoria Hudgins of A Subtle Revelry created these eggs by printing the images on a sheet of tissue paper taped onto normal inkjet paper.
-Perfect as dinner table place cards, these portrait-printed eggs also make heart-warming collectibles if made with white artificial eggs.
-See Victoria’s full instructions on this page.
+Your family and friends will laugh their heads off when they see these unique Easter eggs.
+Victoria Hudgins of A Subtle Revelry created these eggs by printing out photos on a sheet of tissue paper taped onto normal inkjet paper.
+These portrait-printed eggs also make great mementos if made with white artificial eggs.
+See Victoria’s blog for full instructions.

 Scrap Fabric Easter Eggs

-Fabric-covered Easter eggs are pretty easy to make, and no one makes them prettier than Amanda Tuckerman of Macaroon Kids.
+This fabric-covered Easter egg decorating project is easy to make.
+And, nobody makes them prettier than Amanda Tuckerman of Macaroon Kids.
 With a few foam or plastic eggs, some Modge Podge, and strips of scrap cotton cloth, you can make attractive decorative eggs that you can display in your home long after Easter Sunday.
-See more photos of these colorful fabric eggs on Amanda’s page.
+See more photos and instructions on Amanda’s blog.

 Sharpie Doodle Easter Eggs

-Not a big fan of using scissors or glue for Easter eggs?
-Alisa Burke might just have the decorating idea that’s perfect for you.
-She drew the beautiful graphic designs on these plastic eggs with simple Sharpie markers and highlighters.
-Using plastic eggs is great because you can fill them with goodies, and you can mix and match the decorated halves to make your Easter eggs more funky and playful.
-Check out this page for more great photos.
+Not a big fan of using scissors or glue?
+Alisa Burke has the easter egg decorating idea that’s perfect for you.
+She drew the beautiful graphic designs on these plastic eggs with Sharpie markers and highlighters.
+Plastic eggs are great because you can fill them with goodies.
+Mix and match the decorated halves to make them funky and playful.
+Check out her blog to learn how to make them.

-Which of these Easter egg decorating ideas are you excited to try out?
-Share your handiwork with us by posting your photos or ideas in the comments section!
+Which of these Easter egg decorating ideas is your favorite?
+Share your creations with us by posting your photos or ideas in the comments section!